on the blog

 Why it matters:

-1. Litigation & Bankruptcy Updates (Items 3 & 4)
+Litigation and Bankruptcy Updates (Items 3 & 4)

-Any new lawsuits, settlements, or bankruptcies involving:
+An update to the FDD must include any new lawsuits, settlements, or bankruptcies involving:

 • The franchisor